 - Dechlorinated swimming pool discharges. (not including filter backwash)

 - How do I report an illicit discharge or other stormwater pollution issue?Illicit discharges cause water pollution by sending pollutants right into our streams, creeks and rivers.
 To report an illicit discharge, spill, or other environmental violation, call the Anne Arundel County Environmental Hotline at 410-222-7171.
 In case of emergencies, call 911.

 - What can you do to stop the pollution of stormwater?Residents:

 Many of our daily activities have the potential to cause stormwater pollution.
 How you manage your day to day activities and property can determine the quality of our local waterways.
 Here’s how you can help prevent stormwater pollution around your home.

 Routine business activities may negatively impact stormwater due to leaks from equipment and stored materials, improper cleaning practices and over-application of chemicals.
 It's important that businesses develop "Best Management Practices" to ensure that employees are aware of the proper way to handle and dispose of materials that could have a negative effect on the natural environment.
-Many industrial businesses are required by the Maryland Department of the Environment to have a Stormwater Pollution Prevention Plan (SWPPP).
-A SWPPP is a written document that identifies the industrial activities conducted at the site, including any structural control practices, which the industrial facility operator will implement to prevent pollutants from making their way into stormwater runoff.
+Many industrial businesses are required by the Maryland Department of the Environment to have a Good Housekeeping Plan and/or a Stormwater Pollution Prevention Plan (SWPPP).
+A SWPPP is a written document that identifies the industrial activities conducted at the site, including any structural control practices, which the industrial facility operator will implement to prevent pollutants from entering the storm drain system.
 The SWPPP also must include descriptions of other relevant information, such as the physical features of the facility, and procedures for spill prevention, conducting inspections, and training of employees.
 The SWPPP is intended to be a “living” document, updated as necessary, such that when industrial activities or stormwater control practices are modified or replaced, the SWPPP is similarly revised to reflect these changes.